SmithMMTK/IoT-Bootcamp/README.md

     - Pricing and scale tier : S1 – Standard
     - IoT Hub units : 1
     - Device-to-cloud partitions : 4
-    - Resource group -> Create new : MyIoT or if you have already created your resource group, you can use your existing resource group.
+    - Resource group -> Create new : IoTDemo or if you have already created your resource group, you can use your existing resource group.
     - Location : Southeast Asia
 - Click Review + Create <br></br>
 ![iothub first page](/images/iothub.png)